 What this means for you

-All registered users will be converted to our free Basic plan in early June 2019.
+All registered users will be converted to our free Basic plan in July 2019.
 You don’t have to do anything to convert, as we’ll do it automatically.
 Anyone that signs up after the conversation date will automatically be registered under the Basic plan, too.

 Some previously free features will be converted to Silver or Gold plans.
 This includes access to Twitter content, unlimited watchlists, and many topics per watchlist.
 Some new features will be accessible only under Silver and Gold plans as well.